The European kitchen design is characterized by a unique and seamless blend of the old world and the contemporary.

 If you’re not a fan of seeing your appliances displayed openly in the kitchen, then using large sliding doors in your London townhouse European kitchen is the best design idea you can get.

-With this design, a large sliding door hides the microwave, fridge, and any other appliance you want to be tucked away.
+With this design, a large sliding door hides the microwave, fridge, and any other appliance you want to keep hidden.
 The door runs on a hidden track system that controls its opening and closing.

-As far as aesthetics go, you can have the front of the door made out of steel, with a wooden frame surrounding it.
-Besides, you can paint the frame in a contrasting color to the kitchen’s backsplash, so that the sliding door stands out.
+Regarding aesthetics, you can have the front of the door made out of steel, with a wooden frame surrounding it.
+Besides, you can paint the frame contrasting to the kitchen’s backsplash so that the sliding door stands out.

 6. Play Around with Kitchen Appliances